 2 wig forms

-Wet your child's hair and slick down with a brush.
+Wet your child's hair and slick it down with a brush.
 Flatten the hair to the neck.
 Tie long hair in a ponytail and secure it flat to the nape of the neck.

 Smear petroleum jelly liberally along the hairline, ears and neck, smoothing back any stray baby hairs.